isomerpages/moe-northshorepri/_departments/INFORMATION AND COMMUNICATIONS TECHNOLOGY.md

 ---
 # **Information And Communications Technology (ICT)**

-**Our Curriculum**
+**Empowering Northshoreans for a Technology-Transformed World**
 Our English syllabus is developed based on the MOE English Syllabus 2020 and aligned to the STELLAR 2.0 Programme (Strategies for English Language Learning and Reading).